Retire in France for Beauty and Culture

 “You’ll need to obtain a long-stay visa (VLS-TS) that serves as a provisional residence permit valid for (up to) one year,” said Joe Cronin, president of International Citizens Insurance.
 “This can be validated at the French Immigration Office upon arrival and later on renewed through a carte de séjour process so that you can stay beyond the first year."

-Navigating healthcare as a retiree in France
+Navigating health care as a retiree in France

-“Whether or not you can be on the State-funded social healthcare depends on your visa/long-term goals," Pardi said.
-“Even if you’re eligible for social healthcare, there will still be a period where you aren't on it, meaning you may need to pay out of pocket for care received or find a private health insurance option that can cover you in France — and note that Medicare cannot.”
+“Whether or not you can be on the state-funded social health care depends on your visa/long-term goals," Pardi said.
+“Even if you’re eligible for social health care, there will still be a period where you aren't on it, meaning you may need to pay out of pocket for care received or find a private health insurance option that can cover you in France — and note that Medicare cannot.”

-Once you arrive in France, it’s essential to act quickly to get a good healthcare plan.
-“France has a robust global healthcare system for its residents and citizens, but not everyone can necessarily get access to it, and especially not immediately upon entering the country,” Pardi noted.
+Once you arrive in France, it’s essential to act quickly to get a good health care plan.
+“France has a robust global health care system for its residents and citizens, but not everyone can necessarily get access to it, and especially not immediately upon entering the country,” Pardi noted.

 “Retirees need to consider their options when it comes to health and wellness, and they may need to take out private French health insurance to make sure that they can have any routine treatments, medications, and checkups covered," she said.

-Americans in Paris will also need to get used to some realities when engaging with the French healthcare system.
+Americans in Paris will also need to get used to some realities when engaging with the French health care system.

 “France is a universal health care country, which means everyone must have the French government insurance policy, which is mandatory after three months,” said Robert Levitt, founder and CIO of Levitt Capital Management, based in Nice, France.

 “When you see the doctor, there usually aren’t nurses and receptionists," he said.
 "You ring the buzzer and enter to find a seat.
 The doctor then calls you.
 There is no other professional working in the office.
 The total cost of a doctor's visit is around $25.
-But France does charge a tax on investment income, which is applied to the cost of healthcare.”
+But France does charge a tax on investment income, which is applied to the cost of health care.”

 Dealing with taxes and finances when retiring to France

-Financially, France is one of the most favorable destinations for U.S. retirees looking to move overseas.
-“That’s primarily because the U.S.-France tax convention is extremely favorable,” Levitt said.
 Unlike in most of Europe, pensions and Social Security in the U.S. are taxed at much lower rates than locals pay.
 And investments in U.S. companies also receive favorable treatment.”

 French-minded retirees also need to know that the financial management system in France is different than in the U.S.

-Another big challenge is the estate tax.
 “People need to understand that when they live in France, they are subject to French taxes and French laws,” Levitt noted.
-“So, they are limited in who they can choose as beneficiaries of their estate.
-Plus, holding a U.S. revocable trust is basically worthless.
-In fact, worse than that, because you have to make expensive tax filings and get none of the benefits of a trust.”
+“They are limited in who they can choose as beneficiaries of their estate.

 Cost of living in France as a retiree

 In smaller towns, “dinner out is affordable," he said. "$25 per person covers a nice sit-down meal.
-Retirees can eat well for a $100 a week grocery budget, especially if they use local markets.”
+Retirees can eat well for a $100-a-week grocery budget, especially if they use local markets.”

 “In most cases, buying or renting a home will be less expensive than it is in major U.S. cities, but might be comparable to rural areas.
-It's hard to give a specific number because France has a lot to offer at pretty much any price package.”
+It's hard to give a specific number, because France has a lot to offer at pretty much any price package.”

 Where in France should you retire?

-Picking a region, city, or town in France comes down to what works for you as a retiree.
+Picking a region, city or town in France comes down to what works for you as a retiree.

 “It’s unique to everyone,” Pardi said.
 “If you're looking for sunny weather, Nice is a great option that offers city living and easy access to other European cities.
 Paris is always a popular option, but it is rainy and expensive, relative to other French cities.”

-- How easy is it to get there (is there a train station or airport, for example?)
+- How easy is it to get there?
+Is there a train station or airport, for example?

 - How mobility-friendly is it?
 Are there elevators?